joey-qytyku/OS-90-i386/docs/README.md

 Bus | ISA      | ISA w/PnP | PCI (any version)

 * OS/90 is a Plug-and-play operating system.
 Enable this option in the BIOS.
 If the system does not have a PnP BIOS, it will run the same way.
-* DOS should have a decent amount of memory free.
+* DOS should have at a decent amount of memory free to prevent out-of-memory issues

 # Warnings